 On the power business, the implementation of the EPIRA has paved the way for a more independent and market-driven Philippine power industry.
 This has allowed for competition, not limited by location, and driven by market forces.
 The sale of power and the dispatch of power plants depend on the ability to offer competitively priced power supply to the market.
+However, as a registered renewable energy generating unit with intermittent renewable energy resources, Jobin's solar power plant is considered "must dispatch" based on available energy and enjoys the benefit of priority dispatch to the grid and the WESM.
 The Company's power projects which are still either in the exploration or development stage will face competition in the development of new power generation facilities as well as in the financing for these activities.